xinwenfu/GenCyber/FieldTrips/README.md

 # Penetration testing

 In penetration testing, an ehtical hacker (or security consultant) hacks computers per the request of the owner of the computers.
+The goal is to find vulnerabilities of the target computers so that the owner can perform some remedies, for example, patching the software of interest and enhancing network security.+

 Penetration testing has three phases
 - Information collecting.
 Find the information of the target computers, e.g., IP addresses of those computers.